 The defendant’s conduct must be an extreme deviation from the type of conduct a reasonable person would have used if they were in the defendant’s situation.

-Serious bodily injury is defined in Pennsylvania as any injury to a person’s body that creates a substantial risk of death to the person, causes serious and permanent disfigurement, or causes loss or impairment to any body functions or organs of the body.
+Serious bodily injury is defined in Pennsylvania as any injury to a person’s body that creates a substantial risk of death to the person, causes serious and permanent disfigurement, or causes loss or impairment to any bodily functions or organs of the body.

 In order for an individual to be found guilty of aggravated assault, they must first be found guilty beyond a reasonable doubt of driving under the influence of alcohol or controlled substances while operating a vehicle under 75 Pa.
 Cons.
 Stat. § 3802.